Fatigue and Menopause: What You Need to Know

 The signs of menopausal fatigue include mental fuzziness, irritability, decreased wakefulness, lowered attention span, and memory lapses.
 You may find that you are lacking your usual zest for life.

 The primary cause of menopausal fatigue is the change in hormone levels.
-Progesterone, estrogen, adrenal hormones, and thyroid are all involved in regulating cellular energy in the body which when compromised can lead to fatigue.
+Progesterone, estrogen, adrenal hormones, and thyroid are all involved in regulating cellular energy in the body, which, when compromised, can lead to fatigue.

 Physical menopausal symptoms like night sweats and insomnia contribute to fatigue.
 Many women find themselves suffering from a chronic lack of sleep, and this is a contributory factor in fatigue during the day.
 Fatigue exacerbates menopausal symptoms such as anxiety, poor concentration, and a lack of confidence.
 You can easily find yourself in a spiraling, vicious circle.